Here is a list of on-campus TRU Academic Supports for your academic needs:

 Mindfulness Meditation Downloads

 Self-compassion involves treating ourselves kindly, like we would a good friend we cared about.
 Rather than continually judging and evaluating ourselves, self-compassion involves generating kindness toward ourselves as imperfect human beings.
-Learn about the 3 elements of self-compassion and try a guided meditation or exercise.
+Learn about the three elements of self-compassion and try a guided meditation or exercise.